News of Interest

 Principle of the Test

-- Polystyrene microplate strips coated with purified, biochemically characterized antigens are used as solid phase containing bound antigens.If the sample is positive, specific antibodies in the diluted serum sample attach to the antigens coupled to the solid phase.
+- Polystyrene microplate strips coated with purified, order biochemically characterized antigens are used as solid phase containing bound antigens.If the sample is positive, specific antibodies in the diluted serum sample attach to the antigens coupled to the solid phase.

 - In a second step, the attached antibodies are detected with peroxidase-labeled anti-human antibodies.